tiborsimko/reana-message-broker/README.rst

 About
 -----

-REANA-Message-Broker is a component of the `REANA <http://reanahub.io/>`_ reusable analysis platform.
+REANA-Message-Broker is a component of the `REANA <http://www.reana.io/>`_ reusable and reproducible research data analysis platform.
 It provides a broker service for event messages and notifications.

 Features
 --------